PRASANTH995/CI-CD-for-a-Python-Flask-App/README.md

 - GitHub Actions for CI (linting and testing)
 - Jenkins for CD (building and deployment)
 - Deployment to AWS EC2 and Kubernetes
-- Comprehensive testing with pytest
+- Comprehensive testing with pytest and coverage reporting

 ## Project Structure